DSNJTurtle/aoc_2024_mojo/README.md

 # aoc_2024_mojo
-Using mojo for AoC 2024
+Using mojo for AoC 2024.

+Only to play around with mojo.